 Diffusion is the process of how gases are transported across a membrane, while perfusion is the process of how blood is transported through the body.

-Both diffusion and perfusion are necessary for gas exchange to take place.
 Pulmonary diffusion refers to the diffusion of gases between the alveoli and blood, while pulmonary perfusion refers to the movement of blood through the pulmonary arteries and veins.

 What is Diffusion Capacity in a Pulmonary Function Test?

 Diffusion capacity (DLCO) is a measure of how well the lungs are able to exchange oxygen and carbon dioxide.
-This test is used to diagnose lung conditions such as chronic obstructive pulmonary disease (COPD).

 The test involves breathing in a mixture of gases and measuring how much oxygen and carbon dioxide are in your blood before and after.
 The difference between the two values is the diffusing capacity.